Nambiappan/Alexa-Projects/README.md

 1. Flask_Ask package and it is minimum required code structure.
 2. Alexa - Launch Intent , Built-In Intent , Custom Intent , Fall Back Intent

+Issues Faced:
+1. During installation of Flask-ask , I was getting the "python setup.py egg_info" failed with error code 1".
+However this was resolved after degrading the PIP version 9.0.3. ( pip3 install pip=9.0.3)

+2. Next error was related to Cryptograpy package version.
+The current version of cryptograpy was not supporting my code .
+Hence I had to degrade it to <2.2 which resolved my error. ( pips install cryptograpy< 2.2)

 References :
 1. https://flask-ask.readthedocs.io/